Can counselling help me?

 Do you offer face-to-face sessions?

 Online counselling isn’t for everyone.
 Or it may be that you would prefer to have at least one session in person before going online.
-If you live in or around the Bellingen Shire (Mid-North Coast NSW), this could be possible- I may be able to come to you although I don’t have an office space myself.
-I like to be flexible so please get in touch if you want to discuss this as an option.
+If you live in Coffs Harbour or around the Bellingen Shire (Mid-North Coast NSW), in-person sessions are DEFINITELY POSSIBLE!
+I’m part of a fantastic integrative practice called Harbour Therapy Clinic which provides a whole body approach to mental health.
+The clinic also offers complementary services such as therapeutic yoga; couples counselling, children’s counselling; massage and mindfulness workshops.
+I like to be flexible so please get in touch if you want in-person counselling.

 Do you have any tips that can help me right now?